Frequently Asked Questions (FAQ) about Playwright MCP Server

 Q: How do I install Playwright MCP Server?

-.
+A: You can install it via npm with npm install -g @playwright/mcp.
 Configuration typically involves adding a section in your MCP client settings, pointing to the installed package.

 Q: What configuration options are available for Playwright MCP Server?
 A: Configuration options include setting allowed and blocked origins, specifying the browser to use, running in headless mode, and setting the port for SSE transport, among others.